Awannaphasch2016/TODO-Manager/SelfBrandingTODOs/blog_todo.md

 # TODO
+* figure out how to embed gist inside of markdown
 * here> finish writing blog about Data science inside-terminal tools
+    * add sections about the following
+        * tools for graph
+            * graph modeling
+                * AWS Neptune
     * here> give example of script to build each plot
         * here> feedgnuplot
             * here> see ~/Documents/Working/COVID19Prediction/scratch.sh
                 * what is the assume data format of feedgnuplot?
+                * explain how to use gnuplot scripts.
                 * note
                     * it can do what gnuplot can do, but it should be used for "premade" template plot  including the following